bapfeld/bapfeld.github.io/_posts/2019-05-08-multiple-slide-sets.md

 This semester things are different!
 I've solved my problems on attempt number 3.

 # Attempt Number 3
-There are really only 4 tools required here: pandoc, GNU make, \LaTeX, and your favorite text editor.
+There are really only 4 tools required here: pandoc, GNU make, LaTeX, and your favorite text editor.

 ## The org-mode header
 The first trick is to set things up correctly in the org-mode document header:

-{% raw %}
 ```org-mode
 #+TITLE:     Some Title
 #+AUTHOR:    Me!